dart-archive/rpc/README.md

 ### Usage

-`app.yaml` needs to contain a handler for /_ah/spi/.* so App Engine will check for a cloud endpoints configuration
+`app.yaml` needs to contain a handler for `/_ah/spi/.*` so that App Engine will check for a Cloud Endpoints configuration when deploying.

 ```
 version: 1